cj-mills/christianjmills/_posts/2021-2-24-End-To-End-In-Game-Style-Transfer-Tutorial-2.md

 ## Conclusion

 That's all that's needed to get custom training data for your Unity project.
-You can also use any other recording that you prefer working with.
+You can also use any other recording software that you prefer working with.
 This can be beneficial if you want more control over the quality of the video recordings.
 In the next post we'll finally train a style transfer model in Google Colab.